-The accepted quantity of flashing arrow boards, barricades, battery operated flashing and steady burn lights, and cones will be paid for at the contract unit price each for the actual number of devices authorized, furnished, and installed.
+The accepted quantity of drums, cones, construction signs, and flaggers will be paid for under the contract lump sum pay item 652.361 Maintenance of Traffic Control Devices for the actual number of devices authorized, furnished, and installed.
 Such payment shall be full compensation for all incidentals necessary to install and maintain the respective devices.
+No additional payment will be made for devices that require replacement due to poor condition or inadequate retroreflectivity.